The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-403-ko2/README.md

 ## What is a game engine
 The driving factor of innovation in the gaming industry in the last 20 years has been through the use of game engines.
-But what exactly is a game engine?
-If you're a programmer, you can think of a game engine as a large framework that you can build a game around to decrease the time it takes to create your game.
-If you're a car guy, think of a game engine as a literal engine, if you pair it with the right chassis and parts you can create an amazing vehicle.
 * Why should someone learn the language/framework that you are learning?
 * What is it used for?
 How popular is it?
 Who is it for (developers or users)?
 * Incorporate real-world analogies when appropriate and useful.